 Gillian McCue is regarded as "very friendly and practical" by clients, who add that "she is always looking for solutions."
 She is frequently called upon by sponsoring employers seeking counsel on matters including transfers and potential mergers.

-Gillian is a Senior associate specialising in pensions and benefits advising on all employer and trustee pension scheme responsibilities.
+Gillian is a Legal Director specialising in pensions and benefits advising on all employer and trustee pension scheme responsibilities.

 Main areas of practice

 Gillian advises trustees and employers on all pensions issues including, regulatory compliance, corporate transactions and investment responsibilities on both public service and private sector pension schemes.
 She also advises on incentive arrangements for key executives and staff.

 - The Welsh Ministers on staff reorganisations involving the Local Government Pension Scheme, Principal Civil Service Pension Scheme and industry-wide pension schemes.
 Includes due diligence, advice on form of security for pension funds, novation agreements and exit debts in the Local Government Pension Scheme.

 - NHS Surrey on its £500m deal with Virgin Care Services for the transfer of its provider-arm, Surrey Community Health – delivered a bespoke solution to enable transferring staff to retain access to the NHS pension arrangements.
 Provides follow-up pensions advice to Virgin Care Services;

 - A national care home provider on the novation of Local Government Pension Scheme admission arrangements from the incumbent contractor, following the provider’s bid to provide local authority care services;